thawro/yolo-pytorch/RESEARCH.md

   <img src="https://github.com/thawro/yolo-pytorch/assets/50373360/0b044e91-ea60-4801-a6be-d74f8bc999b5" alt="retina_net" height="400"/>
 </p>

+> **_NOTE:_** Some of the YOLO approaches check if using Focal Loss helps to achieve better results, but in most cases it does not.
+YOLO is already handling background examples via set of multipliers for loss calculation and/or picking bboxes for loss calculation.

 ## DIoU
 2018 | [paper](https://arxiv.org/pdf/1911.08287.pdf) | _Distance-IoU Loss: Faster and Better Learning for Bounding Box Regression_